alecthomas/gometalinter/README.md

 normalises their output to a standard format.
 It is intended for use with editor/IDE integration.

-Currently supported linters are: golint, go tool vet, gotype, errcheck, varcheck and defercheck.
+Currently supported linters are listed below.
 Additional linters can be added through the command line with `--linter=NAME:COMMAND:PATTERN` (see [below](#details)).

 ## Quickstart